 Based on Fatty Acids

 You’ll want to try to replace an oil in a soap recipe with another oil that has a similar fatty acid profile.
-We’ll continue with our example of Veronica’s shaving soap recipe above, and try to replace the soy wax!
+We’ll continue with our example of Veronica’s shaving soap above, and try to replace the soy wax in the recipe!
 As a reminder, here’s the fatty acids in soy wax:

 - 87% Stearic Acid